 pension adjustment (PA) amounts for employees who accrued a benefit for the year under your registered pension plan (RPP) or deferred profit sharing plan (DPSP).

-You have to complete T4 slips for all individuals who received remuneration from you during the year if:
+You have to fill out T4 slips for all individuals who received remuneration from you during the year if:

 - you had to deduct CPP/QPP contributions, EI premiums, PPIP premiums, or income tax from the remuneration; or

 - the remuneration was more than $500.

-You have to report income on a T4 slip for the year during which it was paid, regardless of when the services are performed or rendered, or if the employee is deceased.
-For example, if a pay cheque dated in January 2015 covers income earned in the last days of December 2014, that income must be reported on the T4 slip for the year that starts in January, since that is the year it was paid.
+You have to report income on a T4 slip for the year during which it was paid, regardless of when the services are done or performed, or if the employee is deceased.
+For example, if you pay your employee in January 2016 for income they earned in December 2015, you will have to report that income on their T4 slip for 2016 since that is the year it was paid.

 If you provide employees with taxable group term life insurance benefits, you always have to prepare T4 slips, even if the total of all remuneration paid in the calendar year is $500 or less.
 If you provide former employees or retirees with such benefits, you have to prepare a T4A slip.
 For more information, see Guide RC4157, Deducting Income Tax on Pension and Other Income, and Filing the T4A Slip and Summary.